cloudmesh/classes/spring-2017/source/overview.rst

 Term Paper or Project
 ----------------------------------------------------------------------

+.. todo:: verify this policy for this class

 You have a choice to write a term paper or do a software project.
 This will constitute to **50%** of your class grade.